Debunking CV myths

-There are plenty of common myth-conceptions about CVs, here’s just a few:
+There are plenty of common myth-conceptions about CVs, here are just a few:

 - CVs should only be 2 pages